About the Mandate

 CME credit is available to dues-paying members of the Texas Orthopaedic Association and Texas Ophthalmological Association.
 (Your dues must be current.)

-Click here to fill out the course evaluation form.
-Once you have filled out the form, you will then complete a CME Reporting Form so that the Texas Orthopaedic Association can e-mail a CME certificate to you.
+Click here to fill out the course evaluation form which will also act as your CME Reporting Form so that the Texas Orthopaedic Association can e-mail a CME certificate to you.

 Questions?
 Contact Ed Berg at firstname.lastname@example.org.